191-iota/191-iota/README.md

-I produce solutions by pinpointing conceptual gaps in established technology.
+I produce software by pinpointing conceptual gaps in established technology.